Radio host. Professor. Author. Rabble Rouser.

 Ken is the producer and host of This Show is So Gay, the award-winning, long-running, nationally syndicated radio show/podcast focused on people using their voices in a unique way to create dialogue around LGBTQ topics.
 He has interviewed over 500 of the most notable names in LGBTQ culture from civil rights champions to champions of drag, presidential candidates to singer/songwriters, prolific authors to one former member of Menudo (not as famous as Ricky Martin but just as gay).
 This Show is So Gay received the 2016 Excellence Award in Podcasting from the National Lesbian and Journalist’s Association and was nominated for the Best GLBT Podcast in the People’s Choice Podcast awards in 2014, 2015 and 2016.

 Ken is an author and freelance writer whose first book Seriously...What Am I Doing Here?
 The Adventures of a Wondering and Wandering Gay Jew (1984 Publishing) was released in 2017 and second book LGBTQ Cleveland: Images of Modern America (Arcadia Publishing/The History Press) hit the shelves in 2018.
 His work has been seen in a ton of national media including The Advocate, PRIZM Magazine, The Windy City Times, 201 Magazine, Bravo TV, NBC News, and Cleveland Magazine.
-He is featured contributor to The Huffington Post, penning thoughts for the “Queer Voices,” “College” and “Impact” sections that have been shared millions of times.
+He is featured contributor to The Huffington Post, penning thoughts for the “Queer Voices,” “College” and “Impact” sections that have been viewed and shared millions of times.